All Sessions

 Most of us were taught that a hazard is “anything that can hurt you” – but what if that definition is quietly blinding your crews to the few things that can really kill them?
 This session introduces a simple STCKY (Stuff That Can Kill You) Energy Model that changes how people see risk in the field, ...

 Unleash EHS excellence in a globalized world.
 Tired of rigid EHS approaches that hinder progress?
-This workshop empowers leaders to navigate the complexities of global operations.
+This session empowers leaders to navigate the complexities of global operations.
 Discover the power of standardized approaches while embracing the unique strengths of your diverse ...

 Preventing Serious Injuries and Fatalities (SIFs) requires more than compliance or traditional lagging metrics such as TRIR.
 Effective SIF Prevention demands an integrated system that focuses organizational attention on high-consequence risks and ensures that critical safeguards ...